BadhanGanesh/BJOTPViewController/Sources/BJOTPViewController/BJOTPViewController.docc/Usage.md

 ## Example Code

-The following snippet can be used as is to create and configire an otp view controller
+The following snippet can be used as is to create and configire an otp view controller.
+Point to note is that the below code requires iOS 13.0.

 ```swift
 import UIKit